Niq1982/finvoice-parser/README.md

 # finvoice-parser
-A parser for XML finvoices
+A command line PHP parser for XML finvoices